shrujanus/Expence_Tracking/README.md

-FLutter prohect to track expences.
-Backend need to be added
+FLutter project to track expences.
+Backend needs to be added